 European pollinators are declining, despite agricultural policies increasingly promote conservation measures to support biodiversity.
 In fact, agricultural intensification is named as one of the main drivers of the decline, although agricultural production relies on pollination.
 To revert this trend, the restoration of pollinators is a key priority for the European Union, which has set ambitious targets.
-Decades of insufficient biodiversityfriendly, incentivized actions and current research suggest that co-designed restoration measures and their dissemination to practitioners and the wider public are the most promising ways of improving the state of pollinator populations in the EU.
-However, many transdisciplinary questions remain unanswered, ranging from the most efficient restoration measures to how they can be permanently integrated into current agricultural practices and policies, to how to sustainably fund these actions, and how restoration measures are perceived or can be adapted to changing conditions.
+Decades of insufficient biodiversity-friendly, incentivized actions and current research suggest that co-designed restoration measures and their dissemination to practitioners and the wider public are the most promising ways of improving the state of pollinator populations in the EU.
+However, many transdisciplinary questions remain unanswered, ranging from the most efficient restoration measures to how they can be permanently integrated into current agricultural practices and policies, to how to sustainably fund these actions.
 The literature shows unambiguously that restoration measurements are not yet established to monitor the success and failure of trans-disciplinary co-designed actions to reverse wild pollinator decline.